 Need to find out if your state has a voter ID law?
-As of January 2014, the following 34 states have passed some form of voter ID law.
-Click on your state below to find out what the requirements are and if you have the right ID:
+As of May 8, 2014, the following 31 states have some form of voter ID law in effect.* Click on your state below to find out what the requirements are and if you have an acceptable ID:

 VoteRiders Voter ID Clinics